anth12/inner-fire/_pages/yoga-aspirant-initiative.md

 title: The Healthy Orange Initiative
 subtitle: A Pathway to Health
 ---
-Do you attend a yoga class but feel there is more to it than stretching with the breath mindfully?
-Or do you not attend classes but would like a way to support your mental and physical health within a community.
+Why call something the 'Healthy Orange Initiative'?

-Yoga in it's essence is one of the oldest physiological and psychological systems known to humankind and offers a complete way to optimum health.
+I chose this as an orange came to my mind when thinking about this initiative: we all have our outer layer that we show as we move though life and this can be different for everyone.
+Peel it back and we find different segments of being; we find pith that may taste unpleasant and we may want to remove; underneath we find a juicy vibrant colour of flesh and deliciousness (unless you don't like oranges ;)!).

-So, this is an exciting opportunity to look beyond the mat (while continuing to enjoy any classes you already do) and follow a structured path towards Yoga as a holistic way of living.
-It is a 1 year programme initially that is designed to support well-being, purpose and commitment in a world that seems ongoingly chaotic and confused.
+An orange seems a helpful metaphor to find our way to optimum health in all our segments of being.
+Initially it is a 1 year programme designed to support well-being, purpose and commitment in a world that seems ongoingly chaotic and confused.

 Find out more [here](https://www.dropbox.com/s/ys51uly0iymhkkc/Yoga%20Aspirant%20Initiative%20info.pdf?dl=0)